thesquib/clanlord_on_catalina/readme.md

 # Clan Lord in Wine on Catalina

 ## Overview
+This is a funny world.
+It's now easier to run Windows software on Mac than it is to run 32-bit Mac software on a Mac with the Catalina OS installed.
+Here's some info on how to do this for Clan Lord.

 We will be using the excellent efforts of https://github.com/Gcenx, who has made unofficial builds of Wine which include support for Catalina.

 Updates are released fairly often, so this guide may go out of date quickly: